 Of course, it’s also a good idea to try to match each location to the particular way in which you’re seeing it.
 Some people love to drive from spot to spot, for instance, while others enjoy any landscape that they haven’t hiked, cycled or paddled their way to.
-On the other hand, it would be unkind to list places that only the hardiest of leaf-peepers can hope to reach – so I’ve tried to compromise a little bit.
 Here are a few suggestions for good color opportunities this year, no matter how you choose to get to them.

 Best viewing from your car: M-22 on the Leelanau Peninsula

-This is what they call a no-brainer, since this very road was just in the running for “Best Scenic Autumn Drive” in the whole country on USA Today’s “10 Best.”
-Awards, and for all I know it may even have been the winner.
+This is what they call a no-brainer, since this very road has been in the running for “Best Scenic Autumn Drive” in the whole country on USA Today’s “10 Best” Awards.
 Everybody in this part of the universe knows that M-22 is full of scenic beauty as it winds its way along the shoreline of the Leelanau Peninsula, through wonderful little lakeshore villages, steep hills and sweeping coastal views.